AhilyaK/aws-docs/Part 3: Deploy Application to AWS/part-2.md

 ## Deploy your application Part 2

+Now that our infrastructure is ready, let's continue the deployment by following the below:

-1. Transfer the file from the S3 bucket to the EC2 instance.
+Step 1.
+Transfer the file from the S3 bucket to the EC2 instance.</br>
-2. Run the application
+Step 2.
+Run the application</br>
-3. Create a security group to open incoming traffic on port 8080
+Step 3.
+Create a security group to open incoming traffic on port 8080</br>
-4. Launch the web application!
+Step 4.
+Launch the web application!

 https://github.com/AhilyaK/aws-docs/assets/26397706/0cfad05d-02da-47ea-80c2-90d1e6da03fe